-- 4.2.1.Matches may consist of up to six targets per match.
-The term "match" shall be defined as a single event of from two to six targets, scheduled at a Sanctioned Club. - 4.2.2.If more competitor/participants enter a match event than there are benches available, additional relays should be formed to accommodate those competitors.
-An attempt should be made to equalize the number of competitors on each relay. - 4.2.3.The need for, and use of additional relays is at the discretion of the host clubs Match Director. - 4.2.4.Covered or enclosed shooting areas are acceptable, and these structures will be classified as "outdoor" or "indoor".

-- 4.2.5."Outdoor" as defined for ARA purposes is: the entire flight of the bullet must be outdoors, from muzzle to target, and entirely subject to the prevailing weather conditions. - 4.2.6.
-"Indoor" as defined for ARA purposes is: the entire flight of the bullet must be indoors, from muzzle to target. - 4.2.7.
-All Match Directors are required to have a copy of these official ARA Rules available at all ARA sanctioned events. - 4.2.8.
-All Mach Directors are required to have an official ARA scoring plug that has a diameter of .224 as well as a magnifier of at least 8X power. - 4.2.9.
-All Sporter sanctioned clubs are required to have a set of scales readily available to the competitors along with an 8.5 lb weight to verify the scales are accurate.
-The sporter clubs are also required to have an official "Sporter Template" to determine stock width and convexity.
+- 4.2.1.The term "match" shall be defined as a single event of from two to six targets, scheduled at a Sanctioned Club. - 4.2.2.If more competitor/participants enter a match event than there are benches available, additional relays should be formed to accommodate those competitors.
+An attempt should be made to equalize the number of competitors on each relay. - 4.2.3.
+The need for and use of additional relays is at the discretion of the host clubs Match Director. - 4.2.4.Covered or enclosed shooting areas are acceptable, and these structures will be classified as "outdoor" or "indoor". - 4.2.5."Outdoor" as defined for ARA purposes is: the entire flight of the bullet must be outdoors, from muzzle to target, and entirely subject to the prevailing weather conditions. - 4.2.6.
+"Indoor" as defined for ARA purposes is: the entire flight of the bullet must be indoors, from muzzle to target. - 4.2.7.All Match Directors are required to have a copy of these official ARA Rules available at all ARA sanctioned events. - 4.2.8.
+All Mach Directors are required to have an official ARA scoring plug that has a diameter of .224 as well as a magnifier of at least 8X power.